Spin loop-current textures in Hubbard models: Two-orbital Hubbard ladders

-We find in Fig.~\ref{Fig1}(b) that the signal of sLC is most enhanced with clear sLC textures for $\Delta=3$, where exciton condensation in the spin channel is associated~\cite{note1}.
-For larger and smaller values of $\Delta$, i.e., $\Delta=2.6$ and $\Delta=3.4$,where excitons are not condensed, no sLC textures are observed in Figs.~\ref{Fig1}(a) and \ref{Fig1}(c).
-Note that the presence of Hund's coupling is crucial for realizing exciton condensation in the spin channel, while the pair hopping is irrelevant.
-We also find that all off-diagonal parts of spin current $\langle j_{ab}^{s}\rangle$ and $\langle j_{ba}^{s}\rangle$, shown in Fig.~\ref{Fig1}(b), flow in the same direction.
+We find in Fig.~\ref{Fig1}(b) that the signal of sLC is most enhanced with clear sLC textures for $\Delta=3$, with which exciton condensation in the spin channel is associated~\cite{note1}.
+The spatial distribution of $\langle j_{aa}^{s}(\bm{r})\rangle$ and $\langle j_{bb}^{s}(\bm{r})\rangle$ away from the bond with the pinning field, indicated by the blue dotted rectangles in Fig.~\ref{Fig1}(b), decays in distance and approximately follows the power-law behavior (see Appendix~\ref{app-c}).
+For larger and smaller values of $\Delta$, i.e., $\Delta=2.6$ and $\Delta=3.4$, no sLC textures are observed in Figs.~\ref{Fig1}(a) and \ref{Fig1}(c).
+Note that the presence of Hund's coupling is crucial for realizing the sLC texture, while the pair hopping is irrelevant.
+We also find that all off-diagonal parts of spin current $\langle j_{ab}^{s}(\bm{r})\rangle$ and $\langle j_{ba}^{s}(\bm{r})\rangle$, shown in Fig.~\ref{Fig1}(b), flow in the same direction.
 At first glance, this behavior appears to be a spontaneous flow of global spin current.
 However, it turns out that the total spin current including both orbital diagonal and off-diagonal parts vanishes~\cite{Geffroy2018, Nishida2019}, thus satisfying the Bloch theorem~\cite{Brillouin1933, Smith1935, Bohm1949, Watanabe2019}.

-We can obtain sLC textures only when the even-type inter-orbital hoppings are introduced.
-In other words, no sLC textures emerge if the odd-type inter-orbital hoppings are introduced or no inter-orbital hoppings are introduced.
-Figure~\ref{Fig2} shows the results of $\langle j^{s}_{\gamma \gamma'}(\bm{r}_{l m})\rangle$ for the odd-type inter-orbital hoppings $t_{ab}=-t_{ba}=0.05$.
+We can obtain sLC textures only when even-type interorbital hoppings are introduced.
+In other words, no sLC textures emerge if odd-type interorbital hoppings are introduced or if no interorbital hoppings are introduced.
+Figure~\ref{Fig2} shows the results of $\langle j^{s}_{\gamma \gamma'}(\bm{r})\rangle$ for the odd-type interorbital hoppings $t_{ab}=-t_{ba}=0.05$.
 Indeed, we find that sLC textures are short-ranged.
-We also obtain almost the same results as in Fig.~\ref{Fig2} when no inter-orbital hoppings are introduced.
-Therefore, the symmetry of the inter-orbital hoppings is a key factor in the generation of sLC textures.
+We also obtain almost the same results as in Fig.~\ref{Fig2} when no interorbital hoppings are introduced.
+Therefore, the symmetry of the interorbital hoppings is a key factor in the generation of sLC textures.
 These features are in fact consistent with the previous work based on the (dynamical) mean-field theory~\cite{Kunes2016, Geffroy2018, Nishida2019}, and thus we conclude that a sLC texture associated with an exciton condensation in the spin channel can occur in the ETHM.
-A candidate material realizing sLC textures is Pr$_{0.5}$Ca$_{0.5}$CoO$_{3}$, where an exciton condensation in the spin channel has been discussed~\cite{Kunes2014b}.